symbol/symbol-docs/source/concepts/account-restriction.rst

 :doc:`Accounts <account>` may configure a set of smart rules to block announcing or receiving transactions given a series of restrictions.

-The account owners—plural in case of multisig accounts—can edit the account restrictions at a later time announcing the specific :ref:`AccountRestrictionTransaction <account-address-restriction-transaction>`.
+The account owners—plural in case of multisig accounts—can edit the account restrictions at a later time announcing the specific :ref:`accountaddressrestrictiontransaction`.

 |codename|'s public network enables accounts to define up to ``512`` restrictions per account and restriction type, being this parameter :ref:`configurable per network <config-network-properties>`.